nyoshimizu/nyoshimizu.github.io/_posts/2016-10-24-Leviathon-Over-The-Wire.md

 Fun, short set of challenges.
 New tools for me: ltrace (a library call tracer), ln (make links between files), and a little bit of BASH scripting.

+Final message:

+Well Done, you seem to have used a *nix system before, now try something more serious.
+(Please don't post writeups, solutions or spoilers about the games on the web.
+Thank you!)